 Take a strong look at your data and check what worked and what did not.

 If a particular campaign has worked in your favor, check out the sale bringing keywords.
 Should you increase your daily bids on those keywords?

 Check your session percentage for your main keywords.
-Do you listings require a revamp to stress on your main keywords?
+Do your listings require a revamp to stress your main keywords?

 The bottom line is Prime Day is a sea of opportunities for e-commerce sellers, both on Amazon and other e-commerce platforms, irrespective of whether you are eligible to officially take part in the Prime Day sales or not.